Tzitzit, Tefillin, and the Talmud

 Matthew 5:19

-It is my desire to practice a primitive godliness, which is not burdened with cultural baggage.
+It is my desire to practice a primitive godliness from the Bible without the burden of cultural baggage.

 (Book Contents) Next: Conclusion